derobins/heps/README.rst

-Python Enhancement Proposals
+HDF5 Enhancement Proposals
 ============================

 .. image:: https://github.com/python/peps/actions/workflows/render.yml/badge.svg
     :target: https://github.com/python/peps/actions

-The PEPs in this repo are published automatically on the web at https://peps.python.org/.
-To learn more about the purpose of PEPs and how to go about writing one, please start reading at :pep:`1`.
-Note that the PEP Index (:pep:`0`) is automatically generated based on the metadata headers in other PEPs.
+The HEPs in this repo are published automatically on the web at TBD.
+To learn more about the purpose of HEPs and how to go about writing one, please start reading at :pep:`1`.
+Note that the HEP Index (:pep:`0`) is automatically generated based on the metadata headers in other HEPs.

 Canonical links
 ===============

-The canonical form of PEP links are zero-padded, such as ``https://peps.python.org/pep-0008/``.
+The canonical form of HEP links are zero-padded, such as ``https://peps.python.org/pep-0008/``.

 Shortcut redirects are also available.
 For example, ``https://peps.python.org/8`` redirects to the canonical link.

-Contributing to PEPs
+Contributing to HEPs
 ====================

 See the `Contributing Guidelines <./CONTRIBUTING.rst>`_.

-Checking PEP formatting and rendering
+Checking HEP formatting and rendering
 =====================================

-Please don't commit changes with reStructuredText syntax errors that cause PEP generation to fail, or result in major rendering defects relative to what you intend.
+Please don't commit changes with reStructuredText syntax errors that cause HEP generation to fail, or result in major rendering defects relative to what you intend.